 Artist Faculty, Trombone

-Prior to joining the Singapore Symphony Orchestra, Sam was appointed Co-Principal of the Malaysian Philharmonic Orchestra and has performed with the Los Angeles Philharmonic.
+Prior to joining the Singapore Symphony Orchestra in 2016, Sam was appointed Co-Principal of the Malaysian Philharmonic Orchestra and has performed with the Los Angeles Philharmonic.
+Sam is a passionate educator, having most recently been invited as a guest artist at the first-ever Alessi Seminar Asia.
+He has led masterclasses in Singapore, Taiwan and China.